 HOME and NHTF: An assessment of the housing and homeless needs of the State of Louisiana is included in the FY 2015 - FY 2019 Consolidated Plan; the needs are substantial and complex.
 The State of Louisiana is extremely diverse in its racial and ethnic composition, and there are numerous areas across the state with concentrated populations, including African American, Hispanic, Asian, and others.
 In addition the state has multiple and varying housing and non-housing challenges.
 These challenges vary substantially from region to region.
-Therefore, the State's plan for FY 2017 does not target any specific area of the State in connection with its overall investment plan for these priorities.
+Therefore, the State's plan for FY 2018 does not target any specific area of the State in connection with its overall investment plan for these priorities.
 Funds will be geographically dispersed throughout the State, with special focus given to non-entitlement rural areas.

-NHTF: NHTF funds will be distributed statewide along with Low Income Housing Tax Credits (LIHTC).
+NHTF: NHTF funds will be distributed statewide primarily with Low Income Housing Tax Credits (LIHTC).
 Funds will be awarded on a competitive basis to projects that address the priority housing needs as identified in the state's ConPlan, and the priorities established in the QAP in force at the time of application.
-During the 2017 program year, the State will give preferences to projects located in: a) Qualified Census Tract, b) rural area (as defined by the QAP) and c)

-projects located in the Delta Parishes.
+During the 2018 program year, the State will give preferences to projects located in: a) Qualified Census Tract, b) rural area (as defined by the QAP) and c) projects located in the Delta Parishes and the State (LHC) areas of demonstrated needs as defined in the NOFA or RFP.

 ESG: The LHC intends to continue the use of a geographic allocation formula in the distribution of ESG funding to ensure that each region of the State is allotted a specified minimum of State ESG grant assistance for eligible ESGP projects.
-The population figures for census 2010 will be utilized for the 2017 funding.
+The population figures for census 2010 will be utilized for the 2018 funding.
 Based on national and state studies linking homelessness to conditions of poverty, regional ESG allocations are formulated based on factors for poverty (very low income) populations in the parishes of each region according to U.S. Census Bureau data.

-State Formula HOPWA: Resources are allocated geographically in accordance with the overall HIV burden reported for each of the seven DHH regions.
-Within each region, allocations to various activities are based on documented client need, the goals in the Louisiana HIV Strategy for Integrated Prevention and CAre, and client responses to the Statewide Needs Assessment.
+State Formula HOPWA: Resources are allocated geographically in accordance with the overall HIV burden reported for each of the seven LDH regions.
+Within each region, allocations to various activities are based on documented client need, the goals in the Louisiana HIV Strategy for Integrated Prevention and Care, and client responses to the bi-annual Statewide Needs Assessment.